CUAir/DistributedSystemsDocs/docs/index.rst

 ..
-CUAir Autopilot Documentation documentation master file, created by sphinx-quickstart on Mon May  2 11:28:43 2016.
+CUAir Distributed Systems Documentation documentation master file, created by sphinx-quickstart on Mon May  2 11:28:43 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Autopilot documentation
+Distributed Systems Documentation
 =========================================================

 Welcome